loning/universe/core_en.md

 $$
 G_{\mu\nu} = 8\pi G \cdot T_{\mu\nu} \propto \nabla^2 k_{\text{Classicalization Efficiency}}
 $$

+**Meaning Explanation**: This equation connects general relativity's gravitational field equation with quantum-classical dualism.
+The left side $G_{\mu\nu}$ is the Einstein tensor, describing spacetime geometry; the middle part $8\pi G \cdot T_{\mu\nu}$ is the energy-momentum source of the standard gravitational field equation; the right side indicates that the essence of the gravitational field is the Laplacian operator (second-order spatial derivative) of classicalization efficiency.
+This means gravity is not a fundamental force, but a phenomenon caused by the uneven distribution of classicalization efficiency in space, with regions of concentrated mass having higher classicalization efficiency, causing curvature changes in the surrounding spacetime.
+This equation provides a new approach to quantum gravity unification, explaining why gravity always seems to be attractive rather than repulsive.

 ### Fourteen: Light Speed Constancy and Observer Classicalization Efficiency